 M. Special Brewing Company, a local staple, is the ideal nook for beer tasting and enjoying live music both day and night.
 As the main location for brewing its unique beer, M. Special’s Goleta facility got its start with a beer obsession and a dream, which led to popular brews like Sabado Tarde and M. Special American Lager becoming favorites in the Goleta beer-drinking scene.
 The Captain Fatty’s Brewery tap room offers imaginative beers such as the Chisme Mexican Lager or Calypso Cucumber Sour for the more adventurous beer aficionado.

-Hollister Brewing Company, another local brewery, boasts an eclectic menu of beer and bites—the perfect precursor before catching a movie at Camino Real Cinemas.
 Easy drinking is Draughtsman Ale Works’ forte.
-Choose from a selection of ales, lagers and more at this local brewery.
+Choose from a selection of ales, lagers and more at this local brewery before popping over to Camino Real Cinemas for a movie.
 Cider fans: This one’s for you.
 Santa Barbara Cider Company, the only hard cider brewery in Goleta, takes the cake when you mix fruity tasting notes with the fermentation process.

 Three: Goleta Golf Courses